blckbx/mybosbotexample/README.md

 ### **✅ checkChans:** ###

-Checks your channels for inactive and IN/OUT-disabled channels to get a quick overview if strange things are going on. `node checkChans`
+Checks your channels for inactive and IN/OUT-disabled channels to get a quick overview if strange things are going on.

 ````
 $ node checkChans